-- Arrangement of wild flowers in pottery or crockery - 45.
-Arrangement in an animal container - 46.
+- 45. Arrangement in an animal container - 46.
 Arrangement featuring a sport - 47.
 Arrangement featuring a variety of garden flowers - 48.
-Miniature arrangement not to exceed 3 inches - Nosegay Small handheld arrangement "tied as if to carry
+Miniature arrangement not to exceed 3 inches - 49.
+Nosegay Small handheld arrangement "tied as if to carry

 Youth ages 13 to 18